Jagadguru Ramanandacharya Rajasthan Sanskrit University

-Jagadguru Ramanadacharya Rajasthan Sanskrit University formerly known as Rajasthan Sanskrit University, is a public state university situated in Madau (Bhankrota) Jaipur, Rajasthan, India.
+Jagadguru Ramanadacharya Rajasthan Sanskriti University formerly known as Rajasthan Sanskrit University, is a public state university situated in Madau (Bhankrota) Jaipur, Rajasthan, India.
 It was established by Government of Rajasthan to promote Sanskrit education.

 History

 The university was established on 6 February 2001, and Mandan Mishra served as the first vice-chancellor of the university.
 On 27 June 2005 the university was renamed as Jagadguru Ramanandacharya Rajasthan Sanskrit University.
 Anula Maurya was appointed vice chancellor in 2019.

 Academic

 University affiliates more than 60 colleges of Acharya, Shastri and Shiksha shastri level throughout the state.